CERN/Quantumacy/QKDSimkit/README.md

 $ QKDSimkit p2p bob -c [channel_address] -a [hostname:port]
 ```

-* You can use http requests to Alice and Bob to start the exchange and retrieve keys.
+* You can use HTTP requests to Alice and Bob to start the exchange and retrieve keys.
-Check http://[address]/docs to access FastAPI documentation and to know more about http request parameters
+Check http://[address]/docs to access FastAPI documentation and to know more about HTTP request parameters

 ## Authors